herregroen/administrate-field-paperclip_attachment/README.md

     Used to determine which attachment style to use on which page.
     Checks if it actually exists and falls back to the original image.
+- cropper (default: `false`)

+    Used to determine if an image cropper tool should be made available or to use uploaded images as they are.
+- aspect_ratio (default: `nil`)

+    Used to determine if the image cropper tool should force a certain aspect ratio.

 ## Usage with image destroy